cbornet/pulsar-grpc/README.md

 The consumer is automatically closed at the end of the rpc call so there's no `CloseConsumer` command needed.

 ### Authenticating

+All [Pulsar modes of authentication](https://pulsar.apache.org/docs/en/security-overview/) are supported (TLS, Athenz, JWT, Kerberos).

+Authentication is done by attaching a `CommandAuth` as a binary metadata header with key `pulsar-auth-bin` that contain the same `auth_method` and `auth_data` fields as the Pulsar binary `CommandConnect` message.

+For Kerberos/SASL the flow is similar to the one for the REST interface:
+* The client sends a `CommandAuth` message in a call, the broker will immediately close the call with a `CommandAuthChallenge` as a binary metadata header with key `pulsar-authchallenge-bin`.
+* The client must verify and solve the challenge then send the result in a call with `CommandAuthResponse` as a binary metadata header with key `pulsar-authresponse-bin`.
+* The broker will verify the challenge response and if successful will close the call with an `AuthRoleToken` as a binary metadata header with key `pulsar-authroletoken-bin`.
+* The `AuthRoleToken` shall then be used to authentify subsequent calls by passing it as a binary metadata header with key `pulsar-authroletoken-bin`.

+### Transactions

+Coming soon.